 The following examples show how real companies have been impacted by cyber attacks and data breaches.* CyberSolutions is designed to help cover these expenses.

-A retail business suffered a virus infection that corrupted data and caused the insured’s computer system to stop functioning properly, resulting in a loss of income.
-The insured hired an IT firm to remove the virus and reinstall software.
+A retail business suffered a virus infection that corrupted data and caused the policyholder’s computer system to stop functioning properly, resulting in a loss of income.
+The policyholder hired an IT firm to remove the virus and reinstall software.

 Several weeks later, the dealer received a certified letter from a local lawyer alleging that a former customer of the equipment dealer had been infected by a virus received in an email message sent by the dealer.
 According to the letter, the former customer had suffered a variety of different kinds of harm related to the virus and had incurred significant cost to have the virus removed.